LtqxWYEG/ShitStuckToYourMouse/README.md

 The intention for this is to build upon it to create something interesting - like cellular automata to draw fancy graphics over/around mouse cursor.
 Something like that.

 Usage:
-- Run sparkles.py for a nice sparkle effect with velocity and gravity. (not optimized)
+- Run main.pyw for a heavily configurable, nice sparkle effect with velocity and gravity. (not optimized)
+- ^---
 - Run clock.py for a clock beneath your cursor. (optimized)
 - Run color.py for RGB values of the pixel.
 Also draws a 40x40 square, filled with the color for visibility.
 - Run picture.py to have a stupid python image follow your mouse.